Quasi-Einstein Metrics and a curvature identity associated with the Ricci flow: Preliminaries

 where $\lambda \in \mathbb{R}$, $0 < m \leq \infty$ and $Hess_{g}(f)(X,Y) = g(\nabla_{X}\nabla f,Y)$. \end{enumerate} \end{definition} \begin{remark} \begin{enumerate} \item Note that a closed Ricci soliton is a gradient Ricci soliton (\cite{PRF}).
 When $m = \infty$, then a quasi-Einstein manifold $(M,g,f)$ becomes a gradient Ricci soliton. \item For $m \in \mathbb{N}$, D.S.~Kim and Y.H.~Kim showed that $(M,g,f)$ corresponds to a warped product Einstein metric (see \cite{KKWP}). \end{enumerate} \end{remark}

 \begin{definition} A quasi-Einstein manifold $(M,g,f,m, \lambda)$ is said to be rigid if it reduces to an Einstein manifold. \end{definition} \begin{remark} It is easy to see that a closed, oriented, connected quasi-Einstein manifold $(M,g,f,m,\lambda)$ is rigid if and only if $f$ is constant.
-This is not true in general for non-compact manifolds (see \cite{RQE}). \end{remark} \begin{remark} In this paper, the following conventions will be followed. \begin{enumerate} \item Given a vector field $X$ in $(M,g)$, the divergence of $X$ is defined pointwise as $div(X) = \sum_{i} g(\nabla _{e_{i}}X,e_{i})$ where $\{e_{i}\}$ is an orthonormal basis of the tangent space at that point. \item Given $f \in C^{\infty}(M)$, $\Delta f = div(\nabla f)$. \end{enumerate} \end{remark}
+This is not true in general for non-compact manifolds.
+A complete finite $m$ quasi-Einstein manifold $(M,g,f,m,\lambda)$ is rigid if and only if $f$ is constant or $M$ is diffeomorphic to $\mathbb{R}^{n}$ with a warped product structure (see \cite{RQE}). \end{remark} \begin{remark} In this paper, the following conventions will be followed. \begin{enumerate} \item Given a vector field $X$ in $(M,g)$, the divergence of $X$ is defined pointwise as $div(X) = \sum_{i} g(\nabla _{e_{i}}X,e_{i})$ where $\{e_{i}\}$ is an orthonormal basis of the tangent space at that point. \item Given $f \in C^{\infty}(M)$, $\Delta f = div(\nabla f)$. \end{enumerate} \end{remark}